 Yeah.
 Have you seen the photo?

 Yeah.
 Oh, yeah.
-Because in my book, Anyway they shaved my head.
-And I have a scar right from here all the way down the back of my neck.
-So I used to say to people want to see my elephant, because I thought it looked like an elephant trunk.
+Because in my book, Anyway, they shaved my head.
+And I have a scar right from here down the back of my neck.
+So I used to say to people who wanted to see my elephant because I thought it looked like an elephant trunk.
 But, I thought that it had pink rhinestones for staples.

-What do you mean pink rhinestones?
+What do you mean by pink rhinestones?
 Like Is that what you thought?

-It was seriously was a lot now other than your speech you obviously had your speech affected what else was affected your eye we know about what else was affected.
+It was seriously a lot now other than your speech you had your speech affected what else affected your eye we know about what else was affected.